microsoft/vscode-chrome-debug/README.md

   * A path glob, to skip all scripts that match (like `node_modules/react/*.min.js`)

 ## Page refreshing
-This debugger also enables you to refresh your target by simply hitting the `restart` button in the debugger UI.
-Additionally you can map the refresh action to your favorite keyboard shortcut.
-To do so, please add following key mapping to `keybindings.js` which is located in `Code => Preferences => Keyboard Shortcuts`:
+This debugger also enables you to refresh your target by simply hitting the restart button in the debugger UI.
+Additionally you can map the refresh action to your favorite keyboard shortcut by adding the following key mapping to  [Key Bindings](https://code.visualstudio.com/docs/getstarted/keybindings):

 ```json
 {